-Guidance: The uniformity of water application and efficiency of an irrigation system tend to decrease with time because of aging, weathering, clogging, and component breakdown unless proper system maintenance is performed.
+Guidance: The uniformity of water application and efficiency of an irrigation system tend to decrease over time because of aging, weathering, clogging, and component breakdown unless proper system maintenance is performed.
 Therefore, the irrigation system itself should be well maintained and operated at the highest irrigation efficiency and uniformity that is practicable.

 Maintenance programs for pressurized irrigation systems generally involve filtration, chlorination/acidification, flushing, repair or replacement of clogged nozzles, and observation of performance.
-Irrigation systems that are managed efficiently help ensure uniform sod growth, conserve water, and reduce operation and maintenance costs.
+If irrigation systems experience frequent clogging, source water sampling and analysis should be performed to determine the best resolution as clogging significantly reduces irrigation efficiency.
+Irrigation systems that are well maintained help ensure uniform plant growth, conserve water, and reduce operation and maintenance costs.